 The Coop Cred Program uses an alternative currency model to create better access to local and nutritious food for low-income people while at the same time facilitating training, employment and volunteer opportunities for participants.

 How it works

 In 2013 the Coop Cred pilot project rolled out, placing PARC Ambassadors into placements at both West End Food Coop and Greenest City.
-The project’s evaluation showed how Coop Cred functions as more than a community currency; it also provides low-income and marginalized people with a wide range of benefits that improve livelihoods:
+Coop Cred expanded, and quickly proved to function as more than a community currency; it also provides low-income and marginalized people with a wide range of benefits that improve livelihoods:

 Social – increased food security and food literacy